 Any motor vehicle accident can be devastating, but collisions involving some types of vehicles are especially dangerous.
 Consider that the average passenger car weighs about 1.5 tons, while a typical delivery truck weighs 6 tons, a standard loaded cement truck weighs 33 tons, and a loaded tractor-trailer can weigh upwards of 40 tons.
-In a traffic accident with any of these larger commercial trucks, the passenger car and its occupants are at risk.
+The passenger car and its occupants are at risk in a traffic accident with any of these larger commercial trucks.

-In commercial trucking accidents, amputations can happen when a passenger is trapped in their vehicle and life-saving measures require the removal of a limb.
-Sometimes, amputations may also happen if a limb is crushed and damaged so badly that it cannot be saved.
+In commercial trucking accidents, amputations can happen when a passenger is trapped in their vehicle, prompting life-saving measures that require the removal of a limb.
+Sometimes, amputations may also happen if a limb is crushed and damaged so severely that it cannot be saved.

-Fractures can happen if a driver or passenger is thrown violently during a collision and impacts a hard surface.
-Some fractures are simple and heal within a few weeks, while some produce breaks in multiple areas and may require surgery, rehabilitation, and many months of healing.
+Fractures can happen if a driver or passenger is thrown violently during a collision, impacting a hard surface.
+Some fractures are simple and heal within a few weeks, while others produce breaks in multiple areas and may require surgery, rehabilitation, and many months of healing.

 In addition to the physical injuries of a truck accident, it’s not unusual for survivors to experience flashbacks, depression, anxiety, sleep disorders, and other mental and emotional challenges following the accident.

 Losing a loved one in a commercial truck accident is devastating, and in these cases, it is not unusual for surviving family members to file a wrongful death claim against the liable parties to hold them accountable.